How Do I Get Rid of Pests in My Gutters?

 To counteract their peak breeding seasons, we recommend gutter cleaning around March and then again in September.

-Why are Bees, Wasps, and Hornets Hovering by my Gutters?
+Why are Wasps Hovering by my Gutters?

 If you notice a certain species of bee, wasp, or hornet activity near your gutters, they may be using the organic matter in the trough as nest-building material.
 Wood-boring varieties of these pests are our primary concern.
 Most notable of these pests are carpenter bees.